-All requests for legal counsel must be approved by the board secretary and/or the deputy city clerk.
+All requests for legal counsel must be approved by the Board Secretary or designate in the City Clerk's Office.

-9. BOARD MEETINGS
+8. BOARD MEETINGS

-The secretary shall call an Annual General Meeting (AGM) in the new year prior to the upcoming appeal season for the purpose of electing a board chair and vice-chair, appointing panel chairs and legal counsel, and dealing with organizational matters.
+The Secretary shall call an Annual General Meeting (AGM) in the new year prior to the upcoming appeal season for the purpose of electing a Board Chair and Vice-Chair, appointing Panel Chairs and legal counsel, and dealing with organizational matters.

-The secretary, in conjunction with the chair, shall arrange meetings of the board, as required.
+The Secretary, in conjunction with the Chair, may arrange informational meetings at any time for training, orientation, or other purposes such as a 'Year in Review' session as required.
 Meetings are conducted in accordance with Robert's Rules of Order.

-Quorum for a board meeting is a majority of board members.
-The board may hold informational meetings at any time for training, orientation, or other purposes.
+Quorum for a board meeting is a majority of Board members.